anviljs/anvil.js/README.md

 * wrap
     * prefix prepends the following string to your output files.
     * suffix appends the following string to your output files.
+    * If prefix-file or suffix-file is provided instead, the file will be read and the contents used

+* finalize
+    * header prepends the following string to the final output ONLY.
+    * footer appends the following string to the final output ONLY.
+    * If header-file or footer-file is provided, the file will be read and the contents used
+    * this section was added to support adding boiler plate text headers to minified/gzipped output

 There's also another option called justCoffee that will cause anvil to maintain all output in coffeescript instead of compiling it to js.